 Why would I want a Ham License when I can get on CB without taking a test?

 Amateur Radio is a high-tech hobby that has something fun for everyone.
 Hams are people from all walks of life no matter what age, gender or physical ability.
 Anyone can hold an Amateur License - there's no minimum age.
 Hams practice courtesy and respect for others.

 Most of all, Amateur Radio is fun!
 As a ham, there are more ways to communicate.
 Using a small 2-meter hand-held radio you can stay in touch with other hams in your area and operate from almost any vehicle, boat or just about anywhere.
 Hams can send live TV in realtime or just still pictures over the air.
-Technician class Hams can operate FM voice, digital packet (computers), television and more.
-You can search for hidden transmitters in a foxhunt and take part in contests.
+Technician class Hams can operate FM voice (using a microphone), digital packet (computers), television and a lot more.
+You can search for hidden transmitters in a fox hunt and take part in contests.
 You can even make international radio contacts via Ham Radio satellites and communicate directly to Hams aboard the International Space Station.
 Using a computer and Amateur Radio, you can talk or use your keyboard to communicate with other Hams locally or around the world.
 You can even bounce signals off the moon!